 Once completed, the commentary needs to be recorded.
 A suggested method is to record the whole commentary in one go using a small portable recorder (for example a "Zoom H2" recorder whose SD card can be removed on completion and inserted into the computer to transfer the resulting audio file into the project directory).
 If during the "take", a mistake is made, just say "correction" and repeat the section where a mistake was made.
 In this way the tone and timbre of the voice will have a reasonably even tone throughout.
-Experience has shown that a recording made over a period of time (say on successive days) can have quite a variation in timbre which becomes very obvious when the show is finally played.

 The next step is to insert the finished audio file into a audio editor.
 The Audacity editor which is free to download, is often a popular choice.
-Other possible audio editors include Adobe's Audition 3.0.
+Other audio editors are available.
+For example Adobe's Audition 3.0.
 As can be seen from the sample commentary file, sections of commentary are associated with one or more images.
 Thus a useful technique is to extract these sections of commentary and save them as separate files which can be inserted into the "Audio" tab of the project.
 The figure below shows a typical audio tab in which a number of commentary sections have been added.